artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ```
 You can find some explanation here: [link](https://richardstartin.github.io/posts/finding-bytes).
 Or you can read a book for true hackers: [Hacker's Delight](https://www.amazon.com/Hackers-Delight-2nd-Henry-Warren/dp/0321842685).

-The idea of this trick is to reduce the number of instructions, branches and branch misses.
+The idea of this trick is to reduce the number of instructions, branches, branch misses.
 Running perf stat proves it.

 | Counter       | Before (413) | After (413) | Reduction (413) |